evansbuycosansolis/sap-smart-maintainer/README.md

 - Upload SAP Plant Maintenance manuals (PDF) — now stored in Amazon S3
 - Ask questions in natural language about single or all PDFs
 - FAISS-based vector search indexes all PDFs and retrieves the most relevant content
-- Get fast and accurate answers using OpenAI GPT-4o via LangChain
+- Powered by OpenAI GPT-4o & LangChain for contextual answers
-- If no direct answer is found, you’ll still get the most relevant content
+- If no direct answer is found, you’ll still get the most relevant content.

 ---